 By Andrew Corley

-Andrew Corley is a third-year student at the Gardner-Webb School of Divinity.
-Andrew currently serves as Youth Minister at Zion Baptist Church in Shelby, N.C., and resides in Boiling Springs N.C. with his wife, Meghan and their dog, Bear.
+Andrew is a fourth year student at the Gardner-Webb School of Divinity.
+A native of Laurens, S.C., Andrew currently resides in Shelby, N.C., where he serves as Youth Minister at Zion Baptist Church.
+Andrew and his wife Meghan, a preschool teacher, have been married since 2013 and have one dog, Bear.